fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/Set-AIPFileLabel.md

 ```

 ### -Path
 Specifies a path to one or more locations.
 Wildcards are not permitted.
-Will set (or clear) labels for all files in these locations.
+This cmdlet will clear labels for all files in these locations.

 ```yaml
 Type: String[]